TRACKING THE PROMISES:

 Some progress on the pledges on women, peace and security (WPS) is being made several years after the initial pledge:

 – Elsie initiative: Announced at the 2017 Vancouver ministerial, the Global Elsie Fund was launched at the UN on 28 March 2019, co-organized with UN Women.
-The disbursements started very slow with nothing having been distributed to Participating Organizations by end of 2020 and funds only going to fund administration.
+The disbursements started very slowly with nothing having been distributed to participating organizations by end of 2020, three years after the announcement, and funds only going to fund administration.
 The programme was planned to end March 2022 before it was extended.
 The fund became more active with several gender gap analyses and partnerships with the armed forces of Ghana, Senegal and Zambia.

-– Training assistance: two countries were designated to serve in a pilot project: Ghana and Zambia -- see Freeland, Sept 2018 -- (neither being Francophone) but actual training and mentoring activities have not commenced in the three year period since the initiative was announced.
-Gender gap studies were made.
+– Training assistance: two countries were designated to serve in a pilot project: Ghana and Zambia see Freeland, Sept 2018 (neither being Francophone), but actual training and mentoring activities did not commence in the three year period since the initiative was announced.
+Instead, gender gap studies were made.

-– A pledge of C$21 m was made in Vancouver for WPS in UN peace operations.
+– A pledge of C$21 million was made in 2017 in Vancouver for WPS in UN peace operations.
 This includes contributions to the UN's trust fund for victims of sexual exploitation and abuse or SEA.
-Whether the funds were actually dispersed is not known.
+Whether and how those funds were actually dispersed is not known.

 – More broadly, "[a] new WPS Chiefs of Defence Network was launched by Canada, the United Kingdom and Bangladesh to share best practices and compare progress in addressing barriers and challenges to integrating WPS in national militaries."
-Canada succeed the United Kingdom as network chair in July 2019. -- see WPS CHODS website.
-But a planned tour of nations for WPS consultations by General Jon Vance did not take place as planned.
+Canada succeed the United Kingdom as network chair in July 2019 (WPS CHODS website).
+But a planned tour of nations for WPS consultations by the chair, General Jonathan Vance, did not take place as planned.

 – Canadian Gender Advisors (GENADs) were deployed with Op PRESENCE and UNMISS (South Sudan).

-– Graphs of CAF women deployed by the year 2011-21 are shown in Annex Figure A1.5 (see below), giving the number that went on deployment each year and the percentage of women of the total deployed personnel (men and women combined).
+– Graphs of CAF women deployed by the year 2011–21 are shown in Annex Figure A.5 (below), giving the number that went on deployment each year and the percentage of women of the total deployed personnel (men and women combined).

 – Percentage of women by occupation in CAF and the percentage deployed on peace ops by occupation (Annex Figure A.6) shows that women are less likely to be deployed than men in all occupations, except engineering officers.